 inmate programming by California Department of Corrections and Rehabilitation.

-- CALPIA provides work assignments for approximately 7,000 offenders and operates 57 service, manufacturing, and
+- CALPIA provides work assignments for approximately 7,000 offenders and operates over 100 service, manufacturing, and

 - CALPIA is self-supporting and does not receive an annual appropriation from the Legislature.
 CALPIA's revenue